Recording - Guide to Record Submission

 The Society is grateful to all observers who submit records, but especially those who do so on a regular basis throughout the year as this certainly speeds up the input of records into the database.
 The deadline of 31st January for records of the previous year has been set to ensure that records are assessed and processed in time for inclusion in the Devon Bird Report (DBR).
 There may not be time to enter into the database records received after January and, therefore, to publish them in the relevant DBR.
 This is unfortunate because it can both delay the publication of some important and useful records, and result in observers not being correctly acknowledged.

 All records and names and details submitted by observers will be entered onto a secure computer system and their names will be included in the list of contributors in the DBR.
 Records may be passed to other organisations, consultants and individuals who have a legitimate reason to request the information in accordance with Society’s aims, objectives and policies.
-Please inform the County Recorder if you have any concerns or objections in this respect.

 A bird record is a sighting (or hearing!) of a bird that is submitted to the County Recorder and will appear on the Devon Birds database.
 The essential components of a record are the species, date, site, grid reference, number of birds and observer’s name, but times, age, sex and additional comments/observations (including breeding status and any brief supporting notes) may also be relevant.